tektechnologies/Instructor-Prep/301/week_2/class-07/README.md

 - Type Specification.
 - .methods are quite semantic. put() add()
 - <> are type brackets, which may determine the type. like integer or string.
-- so in our list we will have ints, once we populate the arraylist.
+- so in our list we will have ints, once we populate the array list.
 - Java is a compiled language, so it builds itself and turns itself into machine code and will then will execute.
-If the code doesnt compile it will not run.
+If the code doesn't compile it will not run.
-- the new arraylist is empty, in java we have reflexive types in java a list of integers, the arraylist will inherit integer, so it is implied.
+- the new array list is empty, in java we have reflexive types in java a list of integers, the array list will inherit integer, so it is implied.
-- Hash Map, in javascipt is like an object, which are always key value pairs where the key is a type string, with Hash map your keys can be any value, could be cat.
+- Hash Map, in javascript is like an object, which are always key value pairs where the key is a type string, with Hash map your keys can be any value, could be cat.
 - the put allows us to put a key value pair in the map.
-- When they recieve the incrementing values tally.get(key) will update the counter
+- When they receive the incrementing values tally.get(key) will update the counter
 - Our random is pretty much like javascript
 - system.out.println..
 Is like javascript console.log
-- variables, if else, is just like JS, string concatination and type coersion is like JS as well.
+- variables, if else, is just like JS, string concatenation and type coercion is like JS as well.
 - Java is a clean language.
 - it is not a scripting language.